 When reading articles or hearing about products, you may often come across individuals or companies disclosing a relationship with products recommended.
-So what is a conflict of interest (COI)?

-The gist of the COI is to define to the reader of an article circumstances that could potentially create a risk to professional judgment or actions that could be influenced by secondary interests.
+Define to the reader of article circumstances that could potentially create a risk to professional judgment or actions that could be influenced by secondary interests.

 For example, an Orthopaedic surgeon designing the perfect implant for a surgical procedure they routinely perform based on their expertise will likely financially benefit from its use in the procedures performed.
 The surgeon will disclose this to their patients - to build trust.
-The goal is to protect the professional integrity.
-If a financial or other association is found afterwards without earlier disclosure, this will only serve to erode public trust more so than if this was pre-empted.
+The goal is to protect professional integrity.
+If a financial or other association is found afterward without earlier disclosure, this will only serve to erode public trust more so than if this was pre-empted.